scperkins/EJEHardenberg.github.io/public/writing/narrations/conversation.md

 out from under the overhang.
 With nothing but brick burnt out buildings to see, the passenger shifted his eyes to his book and began reading.

-His body lurched back and forth as the drivers clumsy driving slammed the bus to a stop at each signpost.
-Absorbed in his book he hardly noticed it, just as he hardly noticed the woman sit next to him.
+His body lurched back and forth as the driver's clumsy driving slammed the bus to a stop at each signpost.
+Absorbed in his book he hardly noticed it, just as he hardly noticed the woman sit down next to him.
 It wasn't until the shine of her bracelets reflected into his peripheral vision that he glanced up.